← Back to Blog

 Green River Full Proof Wheated Bourbon Review

 Overview: Green River Distillery sits in Owensboro, Kentucky — DSP-KY-10, the 10th oldest active distillery license in the state.
-The standard 90-proof Green River Wheated won World’s Best Bourbon at the 2025 New York World Spirits Competition, which is the kind of thing that empties shelves.
+That number is worth pausing on: Owensboro was a bourbon hub long before Louisville got famous, and the Green River site carries that history even though the current distillery is a more recent revival.
+The standard 90-proof Green River Wheated won World’s Best Bourbon at the 2025 New York World Spirits Competition, which is the kind of thing that empties shelves and inflates MSRP overnight.
 The Full Proof expression bottles that same juice at entry proof — 109.3 — no chill filtration, no water added.
-At $50 for barrel-strength from an award-winning wheater, the value case writes itself.
+At $50 for a barrel-strength wheater from a distillery that just picked up a global award, the value case writes itself.
 Whether the juice lives up to the hype is a fair question.

 Age: No age statement (tastes young — likely 4–6 years)